 There are some rare few games that don't report their resolution correctly to Windows when in fullscreen, which messes with Parsec.
 Try to change the game to windowed or borderless fullscreen.

 If guests get ejected in these specific scenarios, learn about how to repair Parsec's Windows system service.

 Parsec requires the host's graphics card to believe there is a physical monitor connected to a display output port in the graphics card.
 You can't use Parsec along with a USB display adapter, and some docking stations.

 If running a headless system, or attempting to run Parsec from a virtual machine that has a GPU passed through to it, you will need to simulate a display being plugged into the GPU.

-Alternatively, you can purchase a HDMI dongle to generate a monitor, (we recommend this one).
-Using an HDMI Dongle can be problematic if you also plan to physically use this host machine, as while the headless hdmi dongle is plugged in, you will have an invisible monitor at all times.
-On QUADRO or TESLA graphics you might be able to simulate an EDID via NVIDIA Control Panel.
+- Alternatively, you can purchase a HDMI dongle to generate a monitor, (we recommend this one).
+Using an HDMI Dongle can be problematic if you also plan to physically use this host machine, as while the headless hdmi dongle is plugged in, you will have an invisible monitor at all times